crashoverride777/swifty-receipt-validator/README.md

 # Release notes

+- v2.1

+Added support for auto-renewable subscriptions

+Validation method now returns the response so you can do additional validation checks if needed

+Change the API to make it more readable and due to changes above.
+Please check the instructions again.

 - v2.0.1

 Completion handler now returns on main queue so you dont have to do it your self in the closure.